bekkopen/docker-workshop/README.md

 If you are having trouble installing VirtualBox, Vagrant or the Vagrant Image, you can follow the official installation instructions on https://docs.docker.com/

 ##### Port collision
-It turns out that mongodb is (by default) running on the same port as our virtual machine.
+If you already have mongodb running on your local machine, there will be a port collision when trying to run `vagrant up`.
 See this note from Torgeir on how to solve this: https://github.com/bekkopen/docker-workshop/issues/1#event-162609858